nlekkerman/HotelMateBackend/FRONTEND_SALES_ENTRY_SYSTEM_GUIDE.md

 A: Yes, use the PATCH endpoint to update individual sales.

 ### **Q: What if I don't have a stocktake yet?**
-A: You need to create a stocktake first (even if it's just a draft).
-Sales must be linked to a stocktake period.
+A: No problem!
+Save sales as **standalone** (without stocktake field).
+You can link them to a stocktake later, or keep them independent for reporting.

 ### **Q: How do I handle returns/refunds?**
 A: Enter negative quantities for returns.
 Example: `-5.0` for 5 returned items.